 (b) the period of time during which the child is not permitted to attend the school.

+[Regulation 10E inserted: Gazette 7 Dec 2018 p.
+4665.]

 10F.
 Person in charge of school to close whole or part of school

 (1) The Chief Health Officer may direct the person in charge of a school to close the whole, or a part, of the school if the Chief Health Officer considers it reasonably necessary to limit or prevent the spread of a vaccine preventable notifiable infectious disease.